There are more than 138,000 accounting firms in the United States. For any firm to become one of the ten largest is an accomplishment on its own.

 The firm announced a new global CEO, Mark Weinberger who is to replace James Turley.
 They acquired the Philadelphia based financial advisory firm Jeffrey A. Parker & Associates.

 McGladrey is right in the middle, holding the number five spot in the top ten.
-They brought in an annual revenue of just over $1,280 million.
-The firm currently employ more than 6,500 people and have 75 offices in the United States.
+They brought in annual revenue of just over $1,280 million.
+The firm currently employs more than 6,500 people and have 75 offices in the United States.

 They are headquartered in Chicago, IL.
 The firm is currently led by Joe Adams.
-The firms staff should have been pleasantly surprised this year, they gave all of their employees iPads and began development of firm-specific apps for them to use.
-The firm also relocated their headquarters to Chicago this year.
+Recently, they gave all of their employees iPads and began development of firm-specific apps for them to use.

 6. Grant Thornton

-Grant Thornton holds the sixth position, reporting an annual revenue of over $1,245 million.
-The firm employs more than 6,000 working out of 54 offices.
+Grant Thornton holds the sixth position, reporting annual revenue of over $1,245 million.
+The firm employs more than 6,000 professionals working out of 54 offices.

 They are currently headquartered in Chicago, IL.
 They are currently led by their Chief executive, Stephen Chipman.

-The firms seemed to have great growth this year in organics and M&A. They also launched their global brand initiative.
-In addition, they were one of the six named firms named to oversee banks in a national mortgage settlement.
+This firm seemed to have great growth this year in organics and M&A. They also launched their global brand initiative fairly recently.
+Additionally, they were one of the six named firms named to oversee banks in a national mortgage settlement.

-CBIZ/Mayer Hoffman McCann is at the number seven position, bringing in an annual revenue more than $645 million.
+CBIZ/Mayer Hoffman McCann is at the number seven position, bringing in annual revenue of more than $645 million.

 They are headquartered in Cleveland, Ohio and currently employ 4,010 people working out of 133 offices.
 They are led by the Chief executives D. Sibits and B. Hancock.

-BDO USA ranks at the number eight position in U.S. reporting an annual revenue of $618 million.
+BDO USA ranks at the number eight position in the U.S. reporting annual revenue of $618 million.